 PUBLICATIONS & WEBINARS

-This series aims to assist policymakers, labour advocates, civil society actors and anyone else interested in designing the new forms of governance needed to improve protection of human rights and the environment in transnational supply chains.
-With garments as a test case, we hope to help ‘catalyse’ new, multi-disciplinary strategies to make 21st century supply chains fairer and more sustainable
+The Building Blocks series aims to assist policymakers, labour advocates, civil society actors and anyone else interested in designing the new forms of governance and regulation needed to improve protection of human rights and the environment in transnational supply chains.
+Focusing primarily on garments as a test case, we hope to help ‘catalyse’ new, multi-disciplinary strategies to make 21st century supply chains fairer and more sustainable.

 Using Trade Data to Strengthen the Design of Supply Chain Governance.
 Working Paper 3